practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 ### Building a "standalone" app from a Julia program

-TL;DR: building a standalone executable in Linux is possible with Julia, but Julia is not really made for this kind of task.
+TL;DR: building a standalone executable in Linux is possible with Julia, but Julia is not (yet) really made for this kind of task.
 And such an app, at least how I've done it, is not really standalone and distributable within one executable file.

 After some experimentation in vain, I discovered this very helpful article: [5.
 Creating Packages](https://engee.com/helpcenter/stable/en/julia/Pkg/creating-packages.html)

 However, is was only this prompt: "Julia UndefVarError: 'julia_main' not defined, standalone application for Linux" for Google AI, which gave me essential information.
 I've also roughly provided the workflow in the [app related source code file](./random_streams_for_perf_stats_app.jl), and which I present below.

-Everything starts with correctly preparing the source code and defining a suitable entry point.
+Everything starts with correctly defining a suitable entry point.
 This is done with function _julia_main()::Cint_

 ```
 module random_streams_for_perf_stats_app